destinyrose2358/State-Engine-React/README.md

 # State Engine

-The State Engine is an Object with a state, set and get methods, and a render method that triggers a react state update.
+The State Engine is a class with a state, set and get methods, as well as a store method that triggers a React State update.

+Please refer to [the Demo State Engine](src/state-engines/demo-state-engine/) for an example of usage.

 ## Helper Methods

-### createStateEngineGenerator(state, setters, getters)
+### createStateEngine

 This method is responsible for setting up the generator that is used by the useStateEngine method.
-Please refer to [the Demo State Engine](src/state-engines/demo-state-engine.tsx) for an example of usage.

-### useStateEngineGenerator(props: {stateEngineGenerator, defaultState})
+### useStateEngine

-This method is responsible for setting up the React Hooks necessary to hold a state and create a State Engine from that state, setState callback, and the State Engine Generator.
+This method is responsible for setting up the React Hooks for state and a State Engine from that state.

+### bundleMutators

+This method is responsible for prepending a parent key to the Mutators provided.

+### bundleGetters

+This method is responsible for prepending a parent key to the Getters provided.

+## StateEngineProvider

+The State Engine Provider is responsible for taking a State Engine Creator and providing an instance of that State Engine to any child components.